 - Click ‘Next’ and continue to the Organisation Dash section of this post for further guidance.

-For instructions on how to purchase Specialist Hotseats, please refer to this support post: Specialist Hotseat & Specialist External Seat: How Do They Work?
+For instructions on how to purchase Specialist Hotseats, please refer to this support post: Specialist Hotseat: How Does It Work?

 In order to ensure that your GHG savings and leader board windows are displaying the data correctly, please ensure that all the designs/projects created under your organisation have their design purposes set correctly.
 Please refer to this support post for more information on how to do this.

 Update Your Organisation’s Plan, Payment/Card Details or Seats

 To edit the Organisation’s subscription, payment/card details or the number/type of seats in the organisation, please refer to this support post.